 Early Life

-Aydın Doğan was born on April 15, 1936, in Kelkit, Gümüşhane Province, Turkey.
-He completed his primary and secondary education in Kelkit and Erzincan.
-Between 1956 and 1960, he attended the Istanbul Economy and Commerce Academy.
+Aydın Doğan was born on April 15, 1936, in Kelkit, Gümüşhane, Turkey, to a well-known family.
+He completed his primary and secondary education in Kelkit and finished high school in Erzincan.
+From 1956 to 1960, he attended Istanbul Economy and Commerce Academy.

 Rise to Success

-Doğan began his business career in 1959, trading construction equipment and commercial vehicles.
-He founded his first industrial company in 1974.
-He entered the media industry in 1979 with the acquisition of the Milliyet newspaper and later acquired Hürriyet in 1994.
-He served as head of the Association of Turkish Newspaper Publishers between 1986 and 1996.
-In 2004, he became the first elected Turkish Deputy Chairperson of the World Association of Newspapers (WAN).
-In 2018, he sold his media portfolio, including prominent TV channels and newspapers, to Demirören Holding.
+Doğan's career began in 1959 when he registered his business and started trading construction equipment, vehicles, and other commercial vehicles.
+In 1974, he founded his first industrial company.
+He entered the media industry in 1979 by acquiring the Milliyet newspaper and later strengthened his position with the acquisition of Hürriyet in 1994.
+He served as the head of the Association of Turkish Newspaper Publishers from 1986 to 1996.
+In 2004, he was the first elected Turkish Deputy Chairperson of the World Association of Newspapers (WAN).

 Key Business Strategies